astronomer/astro-sdk/REFERENCE.md

 To instantiate a table or bring in a table from a database into the `astro-sdk-python` ecosystem, you can pass a `Table` object into the class.
 This `Table` object will contain all of the metadata that's necessary for handling table creation between tasks.
 After you define a Table's metadata in the beginning of your pipeline, `astro-sdk-python` can automatically pass that metadata along to downstream tasks.

 If the user does not define the metadata properties within table, the `astro-sdk-python` attempts to retrieve them from the connection associated with `conn_id`.
-If the database supports schemas and the connection doesn't specify a schema, the SDK will retrieve the schema from the `AIRFLOW__ASTRO_PYTHON_SDK__SQL_SCHEMA` environment variable.
+If the database supports schemas and the connection doesn't specify a schema, the SDK will retrieve the schema from the `AIRFLOW__ASTRO_SDK__SQL_SCHEMA` environment variable.

 In the following example, we define our table in the DAG instantiation.
 In each subsequent task, we pass in only an input `Table` argument because `astro-sdk-python` automatically passes in the additional context from our original `input_table` parameter.